danny-delatorre/final_project_repo/README.md

 # FINAL PROJECT README

-Project Report - Final Project
+Project Report - Final Project on Boston Housing Market

 When brainstorming where our group wanted to source datasets for our project, we looked at the Scikit-learn website for Machine Learning in Python.
 After converting with peers, we elected to go with the sklearn.datasets.load_boston as our dataset of choice.
-The data Boston house prices dataset contains 13 numeric/categorical predictive attributes.

-Including:
+The data Boston house prices dataset contains 13 numeric/categorical predictive attributes, including:

 CRIM - per capita crime rate by town